wolfman1986/Chicago_Crime_Dataset/README.md

 Galvanize Data Analytics Immersive Capstone

 Background & Motivation
-According to the Chicago Sun*Times, through analyzing crime statistics, Chicago had its deadliest year in 2021 since in nearly 30 years.
+- According to the Chicago Sun*Times, through analyzing crime statistics, Chicago had its deadliest year in 2021 since in nearly 30 years.
 There is no singular answer as to why Chicago is subject to a substantially higher amount of crime compared to other major cities.
 We frequently hear on the news, internet, and social media about prevalent criminal activity in Chicago that includes violent crimes, gun violence, homicides, drug addiction and more.
 Additionally, while some criminal offenders are put in jail, a 2018 report showed that 43% of those released from prison in Illinois will be convicted of another crime and return to prison.

-To gain a better understanding of the situation, I analyzed a crime data from the city of Chicago from January 1st, 2001, to July 14th, 2023.
+- To gain a better understanding of the situation, I analyzed a crime data from the city of Chicago from January 1st, 2001, to July 14th, 2023.
 I was curious to see if there were any correlations to certain crimes, locations and arrest rates and the time of day these crimes were most likely to occur.

-The Dataset
+## The Dataset
-The Chicago Crime Database is a comprehensive repository of crime-related data collected and maintained by law enforcement agencies in the city of Chicago, Illinois, USA.
+- The Chicago Crime Database is a comprehensive repository of crime-related data collected and maintained by law enforcement agencies in the city of Chicago, Illinois, USA.
 The database serves as a critical tool for researchers, policymakers, and law enforcement professionals to analyze crime trends, identify patterns, and develop effective strategies to enhance public safety and well-being.

-Data Collection: The Chicago Crime Database is a product of collaborative efforts between the Chicago Police Department (CPD) and other relevant agencies.
+Data Collection The Chicago Crime Database is a product of collaborative efforts between the Chicago Police Department (CPD) and other relevant agencies.
 It aggregates a vast amount of crime-related information, including incident reports, arrest records, case details, and offender profiles.
 The data collection process is ongoing, ensuring that the database remains up-to-date and relevant for crime analysis.

-The Data
+## The Data
 The City of Chicago maintains a robust dataset recording incidents of crime that occurred in the city.
 This data is extracted from the Chicago Police Department’s CLEAR (Citizen Law Enforcement Analysis and Reporting) system.
 The dataset records more than 7,846,809 criminal incidents.
 Much of the recorded criminal activity is accompanied by additional data to include, but not limited to: Case Numbers, DTG, Block, IUCR, Primary Type, Description, Location Description, Arrest, Domestic, Beat, District, Ward, Community Area, FBI Code, X,Y Coordinates, Year, Records Update DTGs.

-Hypothesis Test
-My NULL Hypothesis is: For all crimes and reported incidents in this dataset, there will be no relationship between any of the independent variables the occurrences of arrest.
-My ALTERNATE Hypothesis is: For all crimes and reported incidents in this dataset, there is a strong relationship between the independent variables and the occurrences of arrest.
-As I performed my Exploratory Data Analysis I implemented statistic modeling based off logistic regression to either confirm or reject my Null hypothesis.

-Exploratory Data Analysis
+## Exploratory Data Analysis
 After importing and cleaning my data using panda, one of my first goals was to determine how many different unique values and categories of data were present in the dataset.
 The column Primary Type contains a list of 36 criminal incidents, ranging from Theft as the most common to Ritualism and Non-Criminal as the least common.

-# Feature Definition And Their Unique Value Count
+## Feature Definition And Their Unique Value Count
 - Date [2001-2022] - All records use the date format 06/21/2023 08:00:00 PM., The first timestamp is 2001-01-01 00:00:00 and the last timestamp is 2022-12-31 23:55:00
 - Block [63085] - In the context of urban planning and geographical references, a "block" typically refers to a bounded area of land within a city that is surrounded by streets or other physical boundaries.
 - Primary Type [36] - Category of crime.
 Examples in this dataset include, but limited to, Theft, Robbery, Narcotics, Battery, Burlgary, Criminal Sexaul Assault and Arson